Fighting Africa‘s Brain Drain

 For the countries of origin this development is fatal.
 In many hospitals there are nearly no doctors left who can take care of the local population.
 In some regions you find only one doctor for a population of 100.000 inhabitants whereas in Germany there are 373 doctors for 100.000.
 The situation not only makes healthcare delivery nearly nonexistent, but also affects education (as it gets harder for children and adolescents to attend school), and the productivity of the countries.
 Such a situation jeopardizes the achievement of the first UN Sustainable Development Goal: to end poverty.

 The project aims to investigate the reasons and consequences of the so called "brain drain", and the fight against it.
-It is focusing on two countries, Ghana and Cameroon, and wants to show how German NGO´s are trying to keep up a basic health care supply and to stop the "brain drain".
+It is focusing on Ghana, and wants to show how German and Ghanaian NGO´s are trying to keep up a basic health care supply and to stop the "brain drain".
 Especially in times of a global migration crisis this work seems more and more crucial.

 Click on any photo to view the image gallery lightbox at fullscreen.